 The Athens and Epidaurus Festival is the city’s annual arts festival and a highlight of the Greek summer calendar.
-With a legacy that spans more than sixty years, today it incorporates a full programme of music, theatre, dance and visual arts that takes place at various venues around the city, including the former industrial buildings at Piraeus 260, the Ancient Agora of Athens and the Onassis Cultural Centre.
-Performances at the two ancient amphitheatres of Odeon Herodes Atticus and the Theatre of Epidaurus are highlights of the festival.
-Both theatres are famous for their exemplary acoustics and many of the great works of classical playwrights such as Sophocles who premiered at the Epidaurus theatre in ancient times.
+With a legacy that spans more than sixty years, today it incorporates a full programme of music, theatre, dance and visual arts.
+Performances at the two ancient theatres of the Odeon Herodes Atticus and the Ancient Theatre of Epidaurus are highlights of the festival.
+Both are famous for their exemplary acoustics and many of the great works of classical playwrights, such as Sophocles, premiered at the Epidaurus Theatre in ancient times.

 ODEON OF HERODES ATTICUS

 The spectacular open-air theatre of Odeon Herodes Atticus provides a magical setting at the base of the Acropolis.
 It has hosted legendary performances by Frank Sinatra, Maria Callas and Luciano Pavarotti to name a few.

 If you’re lucky enough to be visiting Athens during the Festival, be sure to attend at least one performance at any of these ancient theatres for a truly unforgettable, once in a lifetime experience.

 (Note that most theatrical performances will have English subtitles.
 If English subtitles are included, they will be specified on the ticketing page)

 1, 4, 7, 10 June | Madama Butterfly by Giacomo Puccini – Greek National Opera – Tickets available here

 12 June | Anne-Sophie Mutter – Works by Bach, Vivaldi, Previn and more – Tickets available here